Frequently Asked Questions

 If there is a problem with your file, we will contact you, via email, and allow you to return a replacement file.

-May I enter more than one screenplay to the contest?
+May I enter more than one script to the contest?

-Yes, you may enter as many screenplays as you wish to submit.
+Yes, you may enter as many scripts as you wish to submit.
 But please note that each submission requires a separate entry fee.

 May I enter the same script from a previous year's competition?